 Drug addiction is a major problem in many places across the globe.
-With over 38% of adults battling drug addiction on a daily basis, research has been done to identify a person’s predisposition for drug addiction.
+With more than one third of the adult population battling drug addiction on a daily basis, research has been done to identify a person’s predisposition for drug addiction.
 One of the findings is that genetics may play a role in a person’s predisposition to drug misuse.

 How Genetics Could Play a Role In An Individual’s Predisposition for Drug Addiction